Helsinki, Finland – 22/9/2022

 From the extensive application material, artists Haukka and Mattila edited a documentary book that opens up a view on people’s work proposals and thus their thoughts on enjoyment, desires, dreams and working life.
 According to Mattila and Haukka, hundreds of applications testify the problems of current working life.
 In times of environmental crises, ideas of work and its meaning need to be completely rethought:

 – The project revealed that beneath the surface is an incredibly diverse activity and a huge amount of energy, when only given permission and opportunity.
 Based on the application material, the needs for change in working life are widely identified and people are ready for change.
-People would only need structures that enable a change in working life – such as a fair basic income, say Lauri Antti Mattila and Juhani Haukka.
+People would only need structures that enable the change – such as a fair basic income, say Lauri Antti Mattila and Juhani Haukka.

-The exhibition, which seeks to activate the visitor, is consists on a documentary video installation, texts and sound works.
+The exhibition, which seeks to activate the visitor, consists of a documentary video installation, texts and sound works.
 As a part of the exhibition works an Experimental Employment Office.
-An alternative institution, which takes the form of a series of workshops, provides a space for different thinking in working life and society.
-The second workshop in the series, on the legacy of work, will be held on Saturday 30.10.
-12-17.
+An alternative institution, which takes a form of a series of workshops, provides a space for alternative ways of thinking working life and society.
+In the first workshop in the series, Work and Persevarance on Saturday 2.10., artists Mattila & Haukka will be talking with guests researcher Paavo Järvensivu and long-term unemployed Terhi Vuojala-Magga, second workshop on Heritages of Work, will be held on Saturday 30.10.
 The workshop will feature visual artist Minna Henriksson, psychohistorist Ilkka Levä and cultural researcher Mona Mannevuo.

-The exhibition has been produced in collaboration with the Live Art Society (Esitystaiteen seura) and the project has been funded by the Kone Foundation, the Alfred Kordelin Foundation, Arts Promotion Centre Finland and Circus Maximus.
+The exhibition has been produced in collaboration with the Finnish Labour Museum Werstas, the Live Art Society (Esitystaiteen seura), Circus Maximus and Poesia.
+The project has been funded by the Kone Foundation, the Alfred Kordelin Foundation, Arts Promotion Centre Finland.

 performance artist Lauri Antti Mattila, firstname.lastname@example.org, +358 40 742 7787